 Josie joined the GSBC team in May 2012 upon completing her M.A. in Organizational Communication at the University of Colorado Boulder.
 Prior to moving to Colorado, Josie graduated from Kansas State University with a B.A. in Public Relations and a Minor in Communication Studies.
 Josie's work experience in public relations and marketing is complimented by her experience working for community banks in Iowa and Kansas.
 A Midwest native, Josie grew up in Southeast Iowa, and enjoys returning to visit family and friends.
 In her spare time, Josie enjoys riding and showing American Quarter Horses, hiking and skiing.

 As a Colorado native, Leilani cherishes the beauty of the Front Range.
 Leilani first moved to Boulder when she began her undergrad at the University of Colorado Boulder.
 After a quick three and a half years she graduated with a B.S. in Business Administration with an emphasis in Marketing from the Leeds School of Business.
-Once Leilani completed an internship in Hawaii for wedding and event planning, she returned to join the team at GSBC as the Marketing Assistant.
+Once Leilani completed an internship in Hawaii for wedding and event planning, she returned to join the team at GSBC as the Marketing Coordinator.
 Her background in marketing and event production has provided her with a unique view on the banking industry and she looks forward to applying her creative spin on things.
 When she is not hard at work, Leilani enjoys new adventures of any type, capturing photos on her Polaroid camera, sitting on the beach in Kailua and creating memories with friends.